lavafroth/tempest/README.md

 Poor man's linux voice automation.

 ### Goals
-- [ ] Wake phrase "Tempest rise" and sleep phrase "Tempest rest"
+- [x] Wake phrase "Tempest rise" and sleep phrase "Tempest rest"
 - [ ] Shortcut customization using config files
 - [ ] Recording built into the binary
 - [ ] Static builds

 ### Getting started

-This project was created with fulfilling a personal need and therefore has some opinionated settings (for now).
+This project was created for fulfilling a personal need and therefore has some opinionated settings (for now).

+Prerequisites:
-You need NixOS or a distro that is infected with Nix.
+- NixOS (or a Nix infected distro)

-Having pulseaudio installed is also a prerequisite.
+- Pulseaudio installed
+- GNOME with PaperWM (for now)

 Once you have installed the necessary tools, clone this repo.